beorn7/histogram_experiments/README.md

 Another approach to limiting the bucket count would be to dynamically widen the “zero bucket”, which is essentially what DDSketch is doing.

+## Effect of resolution on the error of quantile estimation

+The observations below are valid for a resolution of 20 buckets per power of ten, with some additional observations for 100 buckets per power of ten.

+If φ-quantiles are estimated by choosing the [harmonic mean](https://en.wikipedia.org/wiki/Harmonic_mean) of the boundaries of the bucket they fall into, the relative error is guaranteed to be below 5.8% for a resolution of 20.
+For a resolution of 100, the max relative error is 1.2%.

+For log-linear buckets as in circlllhist (not implemented here, just for reference), the max relative error depends on which bucket within a power of 10 the quantile falls into. circlllhist uses 90 linear buckets per power of 10, so that the boundaries coincide with round decimal numbers (e.g. 10ms, 11ms, 12ms, … , 99ms, 100ms, 110ms, 120ms, …).
+In the 1st bucket, the max error is 4.8%.
+In the last (90th) bucket, it is 0.5%.

+Note that the current implementation of `histogram_quantile` in Prometheus doesn't use the harmonic mean but interpolates the quantile, assuming a uniform distribution of observations within the bucket.
+This is expected to give on average better results for most real-world distributions, but more than doubles the possible worst-case relative error (e.g. 12.2% in case of a resolution of 20).

 ## The exposition format

 A [branch of